dikhan/terraform-provider-openapi/docs/plugin_configuration_schema.md

 Field Name | Type | Description
 ---|:---:|---
 schema_property_name | `string` | Defines the name of the provider's schema property.
-For more info refer to [OpenAPI Provider Configuration](https://github.com/dikhan/terraform-provider-openapi/blob/master/docs/using_openapi_provider.md#configuration) default_value | `string` | Defines the default value for the property.
+For more info refer to [OpenAPI Provider Configuration](https://github.com/dikhan/terraform-provider-openapi/blob/master/docs/using_openapi_provider.md#configuration) cmd | `[]string` | Defines the command to execute (using exec form: ```["executable","param1","param2"]```) before the value is assigned to the schema property.
+Note, there must be at least one value in the array for the cmd to be executed. cmd_timeout | `int` | Defines the max timeout, in seconds, for the command to execute.
+If the timeout is not specified the default value is 10s. default_value | `string` | Defines the default value for the property.
 If ```schema_property_external_configuration``` is defined, it takes preference over this value. schema_property_external_configuration | [Schema Property External Configuration Object](https://github.com/dikhan/terraform-provider-openapi/blob/master/docs/plugin_configuration_schema.md#schema-property-external-configuration) | Schema Property External Configuration Object